Sensely/SenselySDK-iOS/README.md

 ## Technical overview

-The Sensely SDK can be embedded in an existing iOS or Android app.
+The Sensely SDK can be embedded in an existing app.
 When calling the SDK, the partner app will get a conversation flow (e.g. mayo symptom checker).
 Here is an overview of the integration:

-* The SDK can run in anonymous mode (no unique user, Sensely does not store responses) or with an authenticated user.
 * The partner app activates the Sensely UI and begin the conversation experience:
     * The user proceeds through the conversation by interacting with the Sensely UI which generally takes up the full screen inside the app.
     * During the conversation, the sensely conversation engine will direct a user through a flow, described below.